I have five works from "The Great Heart War" in this upcoming show.

 She also sews free-motion designs on cards for holidays.
 She liked the back better than the front, "a happy accident," and turned them backside out.

-HGTV's show "That's Clever!" filmed her in April working on her ceramic pieces formed from balloons dipped in slip, then popped.
+A crew from HGTV's show "That's Clever!" filmed her in April working on her ceramic pieces formed from balloons dipped in slip, then popped.
 She hopes to be on a segment next spring.

 Mary Singleton Curley was part of the Saturday Farmers Market with her herbs, jewelry and fabric painting.
 The 1957 graduate of Beach High School left for Seattle for 20 years, then came back home to be with family.